Private knee surgery - costs and treatment

 The cost of knee surgery at Practice Plus Group

-For knee replacement private surgery costs with Practice Plus Group, you can expect to pay £12,449, plus £95 for the initial consultation.
-This is more affordable than our nearest competitors.
+For knee replacement private surgery costs with Practice Plus Group, you can expect to pay £13,799, plus £145 for the initial consultation.

 Healthcare providerConsultation feePrice of knee replacement surgeryTotal cost